Fly Like an Eagle (album)

-Fly Like an Eagle is the ninth studio album by American rock band Steve Miller Band, released in May 1976 by Capitol Records in the United States, Canada and Japan and Mercury Records in Europe.

-The album was a success, spawning three singles: the title track, "Take the Money and Run" and "Rock'n Me", and eventually receiving quadruple platinum certification from the RIAA.
+Fly Like an Eagle is the ninth studio album by American rock band Steve Miller Band, released on May 14, 1976, by Capitol Records in the United States, Canada and Japan and Mercury Records in Europe.
+The album was a commercial success, spawning three hit singles: the title track, "Take the Money and Run" and "Rock'n Me", and was later certified 4x Platinum by the Recording Industry Association of America (RIAA).

 Fly Like an Eagle was voted number 400 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-In 2012, the album was ranked number 445 on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time."

-The album remains a staple of rock and its singles remain in constant rotation on classic rock radio stations in the United States and worldwide.
+In 2012, the album was ranked number 445 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time."
+It remains a staple of rock, with its singles having remained in constant rotation on classic rock radio in the United States and worldwide.
+In 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.

+On the album's cover, Miller is posing with a black left-handed Fender Stratocaster that Jimi Hendrix had originally ordered from Manny's Music but which Miller ended up purchasing (Hendrix died before it arrived) and re-stringing for a right-handed player.
+The guitar was stolen after the album's release.

 Critical reception

 Stephen Thomas Erlewine in a retrospective review for AllMusic felt that "the focus brings about his strongest set of songs (both originals and covers), plus a detailed atmospheric production where everything fits."
 However, he said that "it still can sound fairly dated", but concluded the review by saying that "its best moments [...] are classics of the idiom."
 Rolling Stone voted it 1976's Best Album.
 Jay Cridlin of the Tampa Bay Times described "Dance, Dance, Dance" as "the best John Denver song John Denver never recorded".